 Contrary to popular belief, napping may actually help you sleep better at night and keep you focused during the day.
 Studies show that short naps help prevent sleep deprivation overall and may improve overall cognitive function —making your morning wake up call less of a pain.

 8. Overhaul your bedding and opt for luxurious down.

 You want to make your bed as comfortable as possible.
-Invest in bedding made from quality material like down.
+Invest in luxury hotel bedding made from quality material like down.
 Not only does down help create a "dreamy" feeling as you slowly sink in, but, with the right duvet cover, down can also be remarkably allergy-friendly.